DanieleSgroi/Eachine-EX4/README.md

 # Eachine-EX4
-Collection of information about Eachine EX4 "Aurora" Quadcopter.
+Collection of information about Eachine EX4 Quadcopter.

 This drone is a rebranded C-FLY Faith unit, also sold as JJRC X12.